What we value: insights and actions from some nodes in my network

 It is always so fun and insightful to meet up with Paul Simbeck-Hampson, who is a kind and classy coach, friend and learning partner over the years.
 This is what we did this week remotely.

 “(…) blog as a boundary object that can connect different knowledge domains and different social networks just because its author chooses to write on a range of themes from a variety of own roles and identities.” — @mathemagenic

 Fun, insightful and rewarding to do so over time to build and use our own cornucopia.
-I met Lilia Efimova over the PBCC Community Chat we had bi-weekly, and now monthly, that is facilitated by Harold Jarche.
+I met Lilia Efimova over the PBCC Community Chat we had bi-weekly and now monthly, facilitated by Harold Jarche.
 Good to connect with her via Twitter and to dive into her latest blog posts.
 Deep thinker and explorer.

 On the Value of Dialogue